 Formal Fire Training & Opportunities.

 This page is intended to provide information regarding local wildland firefighter training opportunities.
 The prescribed burns conducted in grassland ecosystems, such as Glacier Creek Preserve, are burn activities typical for the Midwest and Great Plains regions.
-Volunteering to assist with prescribed burns at Glacier Creek Preserve does not require specialized training, but taking advantage of training opportunites when they do exist provides you with a significant advantage during prescribed burns.
+Volunteering to assist with prescribed burns at Glacier Creek Preserve does not require specialized training, but taking advantage of training opportunites when possible provides some advantage during prescribed burns.

 Most wildland firefighter training opportunities are based on standards provided by the National Wildfire Coordinanting Group (NWCG).
-The NWCG offers a large number of courses designed to train individuals to fight wildland fires.
-However, the principles taught in these courses are also applicable to prescribed burns typically conducted in the Midwest and Great Plains.
-By taking the first series of courses, S-130/S-190 (Basic Wildland Fire Fighting and Basic Wildland Fire Behavior) and passing a physical fitness test called a Work Capacity Test (also referred to as a Pack Test), you will be qualified to assist with prescribed burns at other locations including some in the Loess Hills of Iowa with the Pottawattamie County Conservation Board.
+The NWCG offers many courses designed to train individuals to fight wildland fires.
+However, many of the principles taught in these courses are applicable to prescribed burns typically conducted in the Midwest and Great Plains.
+By taking the first series of courses, S-130/S-190 (Basic Wildland Fire Fighting and Basic Wildland Fire Behavior) and passing a physical fitness test called a Work Capacity Test (also referred to as a Pack Test), you will be qualified to assist with prescribed burns at other locations such as in the Loess Hills of Iowa with the Pottawattamie County Conservation Board.

 Nebraska and Iowa Fire Training Courses